fionampg/MatPlotLib/README.md

 # MatPlotLib

-# UThe Power of Plots
+# The Power of Plots

 ## Background